drlaurenwasson/Compute_Clustering/01-Getting_Access_To_Compute_Clustering.md

-# Introduction to Compute Clustering
+# Getting Access to Compute Clustering

 From Wikipedia:
 "A computer cluster is a set of loosely or tightly connected computers that work together so that, in many respects, they can be viewed as a single system.
 Unlike grid computers, computer clusters have each node set to perform the same task, controlled and scheduled by software."